knative/docs/docs/developer/serving/services/private-services.md

 ### Example

-You can deploy the [Hello World sample](../samples/hello-world/helloworld-go/) and then convert it to be an cluster-local service by labelling the service:
+You can deploy the [Hello World sample](../../../../serving/samples/hello-world/helloworld-go/) and then convert it to be an cluster-local Service by labelling the Service:

 ```shell
 kubectl label kservice helloworld-go networking.knative.dev/visibility=cluster-local
 ```

-You can then verify that the change has been made by verifying the URL for the `helloworld-go` service:
+You can then verify that the change has been made by verifying the URL for the `helloworld-go` Service:

 ```shell
 kubectl get kservice helloworld-go